How does it develop?

 Although many early-stage cancers do not have indicative signs, some possible symptoms include:

-- Bleeding between periods, after menopause or after sex
+- Unexpected bleeding, eg. between periods, after menopause or after sex

 - Vaginal discharge that smells or may be blood stained